-A drop in the vacancy rates is usually related to the increase in the number of owner-occupied units within the Town.
+A drop in the vacancy rate is usually related to the increase in the number of owner-occupied units.
 Since the vacancy rate is a measure of the number of units for sale compared to the number of owner-occupied units, the number of units for sale is expected to rise as the total number of owner-occupied units rise in order to accommodate the growth in households.
-However, this did not occur in the Town in the 1990's.

-According to the Census, the Town of Hancock had three houses for sale in 1990 and 2000.
-The Town of Hancock exceeded the accepted vacancy rate standard of 1.5 percent in 2000.

-The small number of units coupled with lower vacancy rate means that the Town likely had an inadequate number of units on the market to provide choice for prospective homebuyers.
+However, this did not occur in the county in the 1990's.
+According to the Census in 1990, Waushara County had 153 houses for sale out of 12,246 total housing units (1.3%) and 147 houses for sale in 2000, out of a total of 13,667 (1.1%).
+The opposite occurred during the 2000's.
+In 2010, the number of units for sale increased in Waushara County to 251 units out of 14,843 units (1.7%).
+It is also necessary to mention that although some communities surpassed the homeowner vacancy rate, the number of units for sale in the individual communities remained small.
+The small number of units coupled with lower vacancy rates means that some communities likely had an inadequate number of units on the market to provide choice for prospective homebuyers.